-Click Below to View the Winning Garage Vacs
+You might also like: Click Below to View the Winning Garage Vacs

 Ordering the VacMaster VWM510

 I created a set of features I wanted in a garage vacuum cleaner.
 My next vac had to have a blower, a wet-dry function and be wall-mountable.
 I also wanted a long hose and wheels.
-I compared the VacMaster VWM510 vacuum cleaner to nine other VacMasters.
+I compared the VacMaster VWM510 vacuum cleaner to nine other VacMaster vacuum cleaners.
 The VWM510 rose to the top as the best VacMaster vacuum cleaner for the garage.
-Then I compared the VacMaster VWM510 to a Bissell, a Stanley, a GarageVac, a DeWalt, a VacuMaid, a Hoover, four Shop-Vacs, two Workshops and two Ridgid garage vacuums.
+Then I compared the VacMaster VWM510 to a Bissell, a Stanley, a GarageVac, a DeWalt, a VacuMaid, a Hoover, four Shop-Vacs, two Workshops, and two Ridgid garage vacuums.
 The VWM510 beat them all.
 I then ordered the VacMaster VWM510 on Amazon.
 I also ordered the separate wheel kit.

-Buying the Best Vacuum Cleaner Images (click for all pictures)
+Buying the Best Vacuum Cleaner

 Both the machine and the wheel kit showed up in 5 days.
 The dogs wanted to stay outside, so we started the unboxing.